 Isn’t it crazy just how easy it is?!

-- In a baking dish pour in a little bit of the sauce then arrange a single layer of Maria cookies.
-Next pour in a bit of the milk mixture over the cookies to coat them and use a spoon or spatula to help smooth, then add another layer of cookies and so on repeating until you have used up all of the milk mixtures.
-If you’d like you can break up some cookies to use to fill in the small gaps of the others (see video).
+In a baking dish pour in a little bit of the sauce then arrange a single layer of Maria cookies.
+Next pour in a bit of the creamy mixture over the cookies to coat them, use the back of a spoon or spatula to help smooth out the surface.

 What Does a Carlota De Limón Taste Like